 So, what do we mean by giving kids our full attention?
 Here are a few best practices to get in the habit:

-Did your child start whining right when you were preparing dinner or getting them dressed?
+Did your toddler start whining right when you were preparing dinner or getting them dressed?
 If you can, stop everything else you’re doing and focus on your child.

 Sometimes I’m half listening to my kids while wiping the dining table or packing lunches.
 And for most of the time, this is fine and even necessary.
 We all multitask during regular chores or everyday conversation.